See also: New tutorial (updated for Spring 2016)

 Create a bucket (aka "folder") in Amazon's Simple Storage Service (S3)

-- Select the S3 tab in the web control panel.
+- Select the S3 button in the web control panel.

 Configure Amazon Elastic MapReduce Ruby Client

 The client needs access to your Amazon credentials in order to work.
-Create a text file called credentials.json in the same directory as the ruby client, i.e. elastic-mapreduce-cli/.
+Create a text file called credentials.json in the same directory as the ruby client, i.e. elastic-mapreduce-ruby/.
 Into this file, place the following information, customized for your specific account and directory setup.
-Note that this example is pre-set to the us-east-1 region, since that is where the CommonCrawl data is based.
+Note that this example is pre-set to the us-east-1 region because the CommonCrawl data is stored in the corresponding "US Standard" region.
+(The us-west-1 and us-west-2 regions might also work, but have not been tested...)

 "key-pair-file": "[The path and name of YOUR PEM file]",